NCERT Solutions for Class 7 Maths Chapter 9 Perimeter and Area

 We know that

-Circumference of circle is =2πr
+Circumference of circle is $= 2\pi r$

-Now, length of the lace required is
+Now, the length of the lace required is

-Now, cost of lace at Rs.15permeter is
+Now, cost of lace at $Rs.15 \; per \; meter$ is

-Therefore, length of the lace required is 4.71 m and cost of lace at Rs.15permeter is Rs 70.65
+Therefore, the length of the lace required is 4.71 m and the cost of lace at $Rs.15 \; per \; meter$ is Rs 70.65

 Question: 7 Find the perimeter of the adjoining figure, which is a semicircle including its diameter.